AICourseSelection/courseai/Documentation/Sprint_2/Email_Correspondence/ANU_Student_Services.md

 1. We interview counsellors about what students most frequently ask them to do with course selection, scheduling, and/or enrolment.

-2. Allow us toobserve a few counselling sessions given permission from the counsellors and/orthe students.
+2. Allow us to observe a few counselling sessions given permission from the counsellors and/orthe students.

 3. Allow us to listen to or keep audio recordings of counselling sessions.